judepayne/draw-graph/draw-graph.core/resources/help1.md

 Use a semi-colon ';' or a double semi-colon ';;' at the beginning or any line in the input data, apart from the header line which must always be present, to have draw-graph ignore the line.
 This is often useful while you're working.

+####JSON support

+draw-graph also supports json as an input format and there are a couple of examples in the drop down.
+For fuller details of the format please see the [github page](https://github.com/judepayne/draw-graph/tree/master/cmd-draw-graph) of the command line tool version of draw-graph.

 ### Options<div id=“options” />

 We’ve already covered how the styling of nodes, edges and clusters is embedded in the data definition itself.
 Options is for globally controlling either styling aspects for the whole graph, or for performing operations (e.g. filtering) on the whole graph.